jensb/iphoto2xmp/README.md

 ## Keywords
-iPhoto does not use hierarchical keywords, but some users might have created a pseudo-hierarchical structure in iPhoto using dots or slashes, naming keywords like "Places/Ottawa" or "People/John Doe".
-The keywords are converted verbatim, so it is up to your new DAM to make sense of these keywords.
+iPhoto does not use hierarchical tags, but some users might have created a pseudo-hierarchical structure in iPhoto using dots or slashes, naming tags like "Places/Ottawa" or "People/John Doe".
+The tags are converted verbatim, so it is up to your new DAM to make sense of these tags.
 Or fork, write a conversion, and create a pull request! ;-)

 ## iPhoto Library SQlite3 structure